Submissions

 • rejection of the manuscript.

-Authors should be aware that an invitation to resubmit their manuscript with revisions is an indication that - with the adjustments advised - the work has the potential ultimately to be approved: although not all resubmitted manuscripts are subsequently published, many are.
-In addition, it is important to realize that articles not accepted by TESL Canada Journal may sometimes gain approval by other journals with different audiences and therefore different criteria for publication.
+Authors should be aware that an invitation to resubmit their manuscript with revisions is an indication that - with the adjustments advised - the work has the potential ultimately to be approved.
+Although not all resubmitted manuscripts are subsequently published, many are.
+In addition, it is important to realize that articles not accepted by the TESL Canada Journal may sometimes gain approval from other journals with different audiences and therefore different criteria for publication.

-The Editor reserves the right to make editing changes of a local or stylistic nature that do not affect the content of the manuscript.
+Editing of Manuscripts: The Editor reserves the right to make editing changes of a local or stylistic nature that do not affect the content of the manuscript.
 Authors will be contacted about any major editing or revisions.
-TESL Canada Journal welcomes manuscripts in English or French from native speakers of other languages, but would ask that ideas be clearly expressed.
+The TESL Canada Journal welcomes manuscripts in English or French from speakers of other languages but would ask that ideas be clearly expressed.

 Privacy Statement